 How to add Nofollow Attributes to a link?

 By default your link look like this

-<a href="http://www.shoutmeloud.com">How to Blog</a>
+<a href="https://www.shoutmeloud.com">How to Blog</a>

 To make it nofollow, simply add an attribute Nofollow to the link

-<a href="http://www.shoutmeloud.com" rel="nofollow">How to blog</a>
+<a href="https://www.shoutmeloud.com" rel="nofollow">How to blog</a>

 When writing in WordPress or Blogger, you can go to Edit HTML mode and add rel=” nofollow” in front of links to make it nofollow.

-Usually to maintain the link juice, we keep our blog comments and external ad links as nofollow.
+Usually to maintain the link juice, we keep our blog comments and external ad links as Nofollow.
 You can use any of the WordPress SEO Plugins to keep comments and ads link as nofollow.
 Usually, links in WordPress comment section are nofollow.

 This is the same thing I have implemented in my previous post on The list of dofollow forum to increase your backlinks.

-Do let us know if this tutorial helped you to learn about Nofollow and how you can add nofollow to any links.
+Do let us know if this tutorial helped you to learn about Nofollow and how you can add Nofollow to any links.
 If you have any queries, feel free to let us know.